-3.3 Implementation in The Netherlands
+3.2.
+Implementation in the Netherlands

 In the Netherlands, a bill implementing the Bachelor-Master (BaMa) degree structure in higher education was adopted in 2001.
 The Dutch universities of applied sciences and research universities transitioned to the BaMa degree structure from the academic year 2002/2003 onwards.
-However, the binary system proved to be a complicating factor: the Netherlands not only has research universities but also universities of applied sciences.
+The binary system proved to be a complicating factor: the Netherlands not only has research universities but also universities of applied sciences.
 The binary system was maintained in the Netherlands after the implementation of the Bachelor-Master degree structure.
 As a result, two different types of programmes were created, both at Bachelor and Master level.

 To gain admission to a Bachelor programme at a research university, students must have obtained at least a VWO diploma (pre-university education) or the first-year diploma of a Bachelor programme at a university of applied sciences.
-The Bachelor programme at a research university comprises 180 ECTS credits and has a duration of three years.
-Students can enrol in a Bachelor programme at a university of applied sciences upon completion of senior general secondary education (HAVO) or pre-university education (VWO), or upon completion of vocational education and training (MBO).
-Because of the diversity of the student enrolment, the Bachelor programme at a university of applied sciences comprises 240 ECTS credits and has a duration of four years.
-Universities of applied sciences have also been developing three-year Bachelor programmes (180 ECTS credits), specifically aimed at incoming students with a VWO diploma.
+Students can enrol in a Bachelor programme at a university of applied sciences upon completion of senior general secondary education (HAVO) or pre-university education (VWO), or upon completion of vocational education and training (MBO level 4).
+Universities of applied sciences have also developed three-year Bachelor programmes (180 ECTS credits), specifically aimed at incoming students with a VWO diploma.

 Both universities of applied sciences and research universities offer Master programmes.
 The Master programmes offered by universities of applied sciences are usually profession-oriented.
 The Master programmes offered by research universities are usually more research-oriented.
 In principle, students who have completed a Bachelor programme are eligible for admission to a Master programme in the same field of study.
 However, there are exceptions.
-Students who have obtained a Bachelor's degree at a university of applied sciences are in some cases required to complete a transfer programme before gaining admission to a Master programme at a research university.
+Students who have obtained a Bachelor degree at a university of applied sciences are in some cases required to complete a transfer programme before gaining admission to a Master programme at a research university.